 Writing a friendly email, card, or letter in French is a lot easier than writing a formal or professional one – after all, you’re communicating with people you know and probably are close to, so there’s less pressure and less formality required.
 Still, there are a few common things you may want to know how to say, and a few that should probably be included in your message, as well.

-Here are the essential words and phrases for writing an informal or friendly message in French:
+Here are the essential words and phrases for opening and closing informal French letters:

 Cher(s)/Chère(s) – Dear